Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 14.68.030 Certain Temporary Signs: Permit Exemptions.

-(a) The following temporary signs are permitted without a permit but are subject to the limitations contained within this chapter:
+(a) The following temporary signs are allowed without a permit but are subject to the limitations contained within this chapter:

-(1) Signs advertising that the property on which the sign is located is for sale, lease, or rent.
-These may not exceed four square feet in area per side with a maximum of two sides, and shall be removed immediately after sale, lease, or rental.
-For lots of less than five acres, a single sign on each street frontage may be erected.
-For lots with five acres or more and street frontage in excess of 400 feet, a second sign may be erected.
+(1) Signs advertising that the property on which the sign is located is for sale, lease, or rent may not exceed four square feet in area per side with a maximum of two sides.
+Such signs shall be removed immediately after sale, lease, or rental from each street frontage.

-(5) Displays, including lighting, flags, or pennants, erected in connection with the observance of holidays or seasons when not displayed in connection with a commercial promotion or as an advertising device.
-These shall be removed within 10 days following the holidays or seasons.
+(5) Temporary displays, including lighting, flags, or pennants, erected in connection with the observance of holidays when not displayed in connection with a commercial promotion or as an advertising device.
+These shall be removed within 30 days following the holidays.

 14.68.040 Multi-Faced Signs.